-There are many terms and conceptual frameworks being used within the EX discipline, so it can certainly seem confusing.
-Here, you can find a thorough introduction to the most central EX concepts.
+There are many terms and conceptual frameworks being used within the Employee Experience discipline, so it can certainly seem confusing.
+Here, you can find a thorough introduction to the most central Employee Experience terms.

 Employee Experience (EX) is a catch-all term that refers to the entire field.
 EX is thus a direct counterpart to customer experience (CX).
 Employee experience is the sum of all the experiences that a person, whether a candidate, employee, manager, freelancer, alumni, etc., has with an organization during their working and personal life (imposed, observed, felt and sensed) – from the time when they hear of the organization, are hired, have a daily life at the organization and until they quit, become an alumni and are potentially later re-hired.